Sports & Football Club agrees a successful Company Voluntary Proposal (CVA) with its creditors - Case Study

 Ten pence in the pound agreed in football club CVA

-This is an actual case but for the purposes of explanation we will give the company the fictional name of Plymouth Football Limited
+This is an actual case but for the purpose of this case study we will give the company the fictional name of Bobby's Football Limited (“BFL”).

-That sports club that had recently built its own clubhouse, bar and leisure facilities was saved from going out of existence by a 1986 Insolvency Act Company Voluntary Arrangement.
+BFL, that had recently built its own club-house, bar and leisure facilities was saved from going out of existence by a Company Voluntary Arrangement, without the need for a moratorium.